 A. Initial Pretrial Conference.
 The Assistant United States Attorney ("AUSA") assigned to the case shall contact Chambers as soon as possible after the case is assigned to the Court for prompt scheduling of a conference at which the defendant will be present in order to set a discovery and motion schedule.
 The Court refers all arraignments, initial bail applications, and guilty pleas to the Magistrate Court in the first instance, unless there is good cause to proceed directly before the Court.
-The AUSA shall provide a courtesy copy of all charging documents to Chambers as soon as practicable, and should submit a letter confirming the date and time of any initial conference scheduled before Judge Marrero by the Magistrate Judge.
+The AUSA shall provide a courtesy copy of all charging documents to Chambers as soon as practicable, and should email the Court to arrange for an initial conference at which the Court will set a discovery and motion schedule regardless of any conference scheduled by the Magistrate Judge.
+The AUSA should then submit a letter confirming the date and time of the initial conference.
 Any conference scheduled by a Magistrate Judge will not be entered on the Chambers calendar until such a confirmation letter is received.
 The AUSA shall arrange for appropriate exclusion of time for Speedy Trial Act purposes to the date of the defendant's initial appearance before Judge Marrero.

-B. Pleas.
+R Pleas.
 The plea agreement or Pimentel letter must be provided to Chambers at least two business days before the time set for the conference at which the disposition is to be addressed.
 Defense counsel are expected to have reviewed with the defendant -- with foreign language interpretation where appropriate, prior to the time set for the conference with the Court -- any plea or cooperation agreement, or any other arrangements relating to the defendant's plea.
+Parties seeking a change of plea hearing shall be referred to the Magistrate Court.